KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Initialization

-When the validation layer loads, it examines the user options from both the layer settings file and the `VK_EXT_validation_features` extension.
+When the validation layer loads, it examines the user settings from the layer settings file, the environment variables and the
+`VK_EXT_layer_settings` extension as described by [Layers Overview and Configuration](https://vulkan.lunarg.com/doc/sdk/latest/windows/layer_configuration.html) document.
-Note that it also processes the subsumed `VK_EXT_validation_flags` extension for simple backwards compatibility.
+Note that it also processes the subsumed `VK_EXT_validation_features` and `VK_EXT_validation_flags` extensions for simple backwards compatibility.
 From these options, the layer sets instance-scope flags in the validation layer tracking data to indicate if GPU-Assisted Validation has been requested, along with any other associated options.